The German Design Award 2023 revolves around impact - pioneering design means socially and ecologically responsible design

 Since the award-winning projects stand for economic and cultural change and represent contemporary perspectives and design directions, they will be open to the public after the award show.
 From February 04th to 19th, the German Design Award exhibition will provide an overview of the awarded projects in the Museum Angewandte Kunst.
 It also includes guided tours of the Museum of Applied Arts and three penal talks, which are intended to advance the discourse on current design topics.
 The topic is therefore, for example, "New materials - is the industry ready for the young people's goals of Gen Z?" or "Think smart, build modular!
 About prefabricated components, modular timber construction and innovation potential in architecture".

-While it remains exciting who will win the three additional prizes on 03.02. one thing is certain: design has the potential to promote sustainability.
+While it remains exciting, who will win the three additional prizes on February 03.02rd.
+One thing is certain: design has the potential to promote sustainability.
 And more and more designers are recognizing their responsibility to develop new production methods and design approaches.
 It is therefore all the more important that the German Design Council offers both established and up-and-coming designers and companies an international platform.
 A platform that gives innovative ideas scope, enables exchange and provides important impetus for the global economy.

 You can find an overview of all award winners here .